micazev/send-to-mongo-worker/README.md

 - Secure MongoDB connection
 - CRUD operations through `PropertyRepository`
 - Upsert based on `link_imovel` as unique identifier
+- Status synchronization: records from the same `link_leiloeiro` not present in the new batch are automatically marked as `INATIVO`
 - Error handling and duplicate treatment

 ### 3. **Analytics**